JustWravel logo

 Umling La - The world's highest motorable pass, Umling La, has been built by BRO (Border Roads Organization), surpassing national expectations once again and surpassing Khardung La and Mana Pass in Uttarakhand.
 Constructed as part of "Project Himank," the 19,300-foot road trip is sure to leave you feeling amazed, ecstatic, and full of adrenaline.

 From trekking to river rafting, there is a wide variety of activities you can do in Ladakh.
-To make the most out of your Leh Ladakh Tour, it is recommended for you to indulge in some of these activities.
+To make the most out of your Leh Ladakh Tour, it is recommended that you indulge in some of these activities.

 Camel Safari In Ladakh - The sand dunes of Hunder, located in the Nubra Valley, have acquired the nickname "desert in the sky."
 Experience a safari on a double-humped Bactrian camel, which was formerly an essential component of the caravans.